rahilrahma/data-business-analyst-portfolio/README.md

 **Key Work:**
 - Defined financial KPIs such as **Market Capitalization, PE Ratio, Volatility, and YTD Return**
+- Webscraped data from websites for real time stock data
 - Built time-series and comparative visuals for trend analysis
 - Applied conditional formatting to highlight performance signals